 The prevalence of kidney stones rises as men enter their 40s and continues to rise into their 70s.

 For women, the prevalence of kidney stones peaks in their 50s.

 People with a past history of stones are more prone to a recurrence, said Dr. Brandeis, and might consider avoiding food with added vitamin D and certain types of antacids with a calcium base.

-*News Release by Pacific Urology: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Pacific Urology).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.